 Admittedly, I’m an aviation geek, and do seek out new flight experiences when I can.
 Much of my travel is for business, but sometimes I can still have some fun experiences.
 In this case, a high-speed train, rather than a plane was the fun travel experience that I had.
 This is review of my trip on Frecciarossa business class between Torino and Trieste.

 I recently returned from a long trip in Italy that spanned most of 2 weeks.
 Having the weekend to myself, and while there is countless to see in Italy, I wanted to visit somewhere different.
 I decided to spend my weekend in Trieste, in the northeast corner of Italy, and make a day trip into Slovenia.
-Hopefully I’ll discuss that adventure in a future post.
+Here is a review of my time in beautiful Piran, Slovenia.

 Frecciarossa Business Class from Torino to Trieste

 After a week working in Torino, I headed to Trieste for the weekend.
 There was a direct train that worked well for me, and I would have the opportunity to try out another high-speed train.
 I’ve also taken high-speed trains in Spain and in Japan.
 The Frecciarossa (“Red Arrow”) trains are the fastest trains in the Italian system, with speeds up to 300kph (~186mph) in certain sections.
 One of those areas is between Turin and Milan.
 I took a video, and while I don’t think we were going at full speed at this moment, we were still blowing past cars on the highway: